hamedrafieie/Kaggle-titanic-spaceship/README.md

 ## Conclusion

 This project demonstrates the application of various machine learning techniques to solve a binary classification problem.
 The final model aims to achieve high accuracy and generalizability, contributing to the overall goal of the Kaggle competition.

+i have also uploaded my submission on kaggle. score : 0.795